JobSightOrg/job-sight-client/README.md

 ## ❓ About
 <br/>
-A job tracker dashboard designed to help users monitor internships and apprenticeships.
+<p>A job tracker dashboard designed to help users monitor internships and apprenticeships.</p>

 ### Built With
 <p align="left">